arkho-boop/JudicialTribalism_FederalCourt/README.md

-# master
+#JudicialTribalism_FederalCourt

-This repository is a copy of the R Project directory that I used for my judicial tribalism project for LAWS4213.
+This repository is a copy of the R Project directory that I used for my LAWS4213 research project into judicial tribalism in the Federal Court of Australia.
-The code runs in order of the numerals at the start of each .R filename.

 Enjoy!